onmax/happy-tweet/README.md

 ## Output

 You can select the output file path using the flag `-o` or `--output`.
-It will overwrite if it exists.
+It will append the new results to the existing file, otherwise it will create the file.
 The output has a JSON format.
 By default it will write the output in `/dev/stdout`.